 How do I get to Rose Hill?

 Should I get a part time job?

 It is not recommended to get a part time job in the first semester of your academic year.
-It takes at least one semester to adjust to college academic life and the demands of a part time position may cause a conflict in time demands.
+It takes at least one semester to adjust to college academic life, and the demands of a part time position may cause additional stress.

 College work-study positions are recommended to those who are eligible.
 Working on-campus provides an atmosphere that places a priority on academics and learning.

 For those who need a part-time position for monetary reasons, the Office of Career Services at 33 West 60th Street on the 8th floor has a listing of part-time positions in the area.

 Membership at the Fitness Center (located in McMahon Residence Hall) is free to all students.
 In addition, FCLC students can use the Lombardi Center at Rose Hill free of charge.
 Ram Van passes for this purpose are available at the Office of Student Affairs in Lowenstein Room 408.

 Intramural sports are available at Rose Hill.
 For information, please call 718.817.4263.